At the Volunteer Center, we believe in the difference one person can make.

 We spoke to community leaders with a strong understanding of the most pressing needs in the area.
 We combed through data from our local hospitals, partner nonprofits and county agencies.
 Most of all, we listened to you.
 We asked what worries you, what you're struggling with and what affects your family's well-being the most.

 What we heard again and again is that our community is facing a social and emotional health crisis, especially our children.
-Stress, anxiety, depression and thoughts of suicide are skyrocketing, sometimes even in children as young as five years old.
+Our youth are facing unprecedented increases in stress, anxiety, depression and thoughts of suicide, sometimes in children as young as five years old.
 It has become clear that this problem is personally affecting all of us and our family members without regard for income, location or skin color.

 We heard the call for help and moved swiftly into action.
 We intensely researched the issue, interviewing community leaders, mental health experts, medical staff, members of law enforcement, educators, parents, and today's youth to understand and document the need, what programs currently exist, and what gaps we still need to fill.
 We are working to identify the heart of the problem, and we are bringing a team of experts together who have volunteered to help us figure out the most creative and effective response in the form of innovative new programs and services.